 The lidar's coordinate system is illustrated in Figure 1.3.
 Z-axis is the axis of rotation.

-The origin is shown as a red dot in Figure 1.7 to Figure 1.10.
+The origin is shown as a red dot on the next page.
 All measurements are relative to the origin.

 Lidar azimuthal position is defined in Figure 1.4.
 Y-axis corresponds to 0°.